pingidentity/pingidentity-devops-getting-started/docs/docker-images/imageSupport.md

 ## Docker Hub image removal

 Security vulnerabilities that arise over time and the continued evolution of our products creates a situation in which older product images should be replaced with newer ones.
 Images that have fallen out of Ping's active maintenance window **are removed from Docker Hub 1 year after they were last built**.
-If you have a need to keep images longer than this period, you will need to store them in a private repository.
+If you need to keep images longer than this period, you will need to store them in a private repository.
 The [Docker documentation](https://docs.docker.com/engine/reference/commandline/tag/) has instructions on this process.

 ## Supported OS shim